Ramu-DE/Evals/README.md

 • What scenarios will users encounter?

 **Scenario Diversity Examples:**
-• ✅ Questions answerable from single context
+✅ Questions answerable from single context
-• ✅ Questions requiring multiple contexts (cross-document reasoning)
-• ✅ Questions with no answer in provided context
+✅ Questions requiring multiple contexts (from two different pages(in pdf)) ✅ Questions with no answer in provided context
-• ✅ Ambiguous questions requiring clarification
+✅ Ambiguous questions requiring clarification
-• ✅ Domain-specific vs. general knowledge queries
+✅ Domain-specific vs. general knowledge queries

 ### **⚖️ Evaluation Approaches: Choose Your Weapon Wisely**